Allan McGregor: International

 McGregor remained first choice goalkeeper for Scotland when he was selected for the friendly against Brazil at the Emirates Stadium London in March 2011.
 Scotland lost 2–0.
 He was then selected for Scotland's first match in the Nations Cup against Northern Ireland in Dublin.
 Before the second match of the tournament against Wales, McGregor was praised by the Scotland manager Craig Levein as being an "absolute diamond" since Levein had taken over the Scotland team manager's job.
 McGregor then received his 12th and 13th caps in the tournaments matches against Wales, and Ireland.
 McGregor received the Scottish Sports Writers International Player of the Year award for season 2010–11.

 McGregor started both international matches against Denmark and Czech Republic in August and September 2011 but was criticised for making a mistake in the friendly game against Denmark which cost Scotland a goal.

 McGregor announced his retirement from international football in March 2019, having made 42 appearances for Scotland.
 His last appearance was in a 2018–19 UEFA Nations League game against Israel, when he produced an important save late on to preserve a 3–2 win.

+Coaching career

+On 24 February 2025, McGregor was appointed as interim goalkeeping coach at Scottish Premiership side Rangers.
+McGregor worked under interim Head Coach and former Rangers team mate Barry Ferguson following the dismissal of Philippe Clement.

+Personal life

+McGregor married his fiancée Cheryl Dunn at a ceremony held at Loch Lomond Golf Club in November 2020.
+His former Rangers and Scotland team-mate Alan Hutton was his best man.